I don’t think Clay will want one.Joe Frazier answers the question of a rematch following his seminal victory over Ali in 1971.

 In the summer of 2021, we may finally see Tyson Fury and Anthony Joshua fight.
 A few promoters and journalists will hang the same ‘Fight of the Century’ tag on this new encounter because of the two combatants’ relative merits and titles and the convenience of the anniversary.
-Don’t discount Fury entering the ring in Joe’s green and gold shorts to encourage the association.
+Don’t discount Fury entering the ring in Joe’s green and gold shorts to further encourage the association.

 It is a great fight.
 And like that famous night 50 years ago, a necessary fight.
 Either man might win.
 There is animosity.
 A clash of styles.

 But it isn’t, nor ever could be, Ali v Frazier at Madison Square Gardens in 1971.

 I know.
 I wasn’t there.